+Positive Voice: Anne’s Story

 My name is Anne and I am a woman who was lucky and proud to have been a part of the +Positive Voice program.
 Over the seven weeks I spent with the program’s director Summer and the women, I can truly say was a positive experience.

 I have seen many programs for aboriginal woman, but this is a program where I have seen aboriginal woman stand in front of me and praise one another.
-This is why I wanted to be apart of the second session of +Positive Voice.
+This is why I wanted to be a part of the second session of +Positive Voice.

 On the first day of the program we were asked why we wanted to be in +Positive Voice and my answer was “I heard from the women of the first group it was good, and I want to find my independence and not just be a mom anymore.
 I want to find me”.

-Summer explained everything to us such as how the next seven weeks were to run and who our hopeful guests were to be.
+Summer explained everything to us, such as how the next seven weeks were to run and who our hopeful guests were to be.
 She was very coordinated, organized and excited about the second session and us.
 I can’t complain, I was pretty excited too.

 We did a small exercise on the first day with a ball of rope, and we tossed it to whomever saying who we are and something about ourselves.
 When we were finished, Summer pointed out that we were all connected and that we share a bond.
 Mentally I laughed it off.

 I never really stopped to think about having a true bond with other women until +Positive Voice.
 The first two weeks I found to be the most challenging for me personally.
-As it being the beginning of a relationship, especially between five women, my emotions got the best of me.
+As it was the beginning of a relationship, especially between five women, my emotions got the best of me.
 And I am not an emotional person, but the bonding that was happening was intense and I didn’t realise it was taking place until the program was over.

-We were introduced to different aspects of art, and artists and it opened my mind so much.
+We were introduced to different aspects of art and artists and it opened my mind so much.
 I believe I live outside of the bubble, but the way that the artists express themselves is amazing.
 The colors, contemporary pieces, and stills are mind blowing.
 Everyone had a different opinion and were not held back from speaking their voice.
 I am that type of person and I felt like I finally found a piece of me.

 We then dove into computers and Memes.
 I just sat there and looked at Summer with the oddest look ever and then turned to the computer with the same look.
-I raised my hand and asked the question that my face was giving the look too. and thankfully Summer and my classmates had a week to help me figure out what a Meme was and what I was suppose to do before the next assignment.
+I raised my hand and asked the question that my face was giving the look to, and thankfully Summer and my classmates had a week to help me figure out what a Meme was and what I was supposed to do before the next assignment.
 If it wasn’t for the women I’d still be looking at the binder trying to figure out what a Meme is and how to use Canva.
 Once I was comfortable with creating Memes, Summer gave us cameras.
 Christmas came early.

 Summer explained how they worked, and we had instructions in both our binders and the cases.
 For a starter, Summer sent us on a scavenger hunt to get use to the camera to see the different settings .
 I am also thankful for the other women, because we helped each other learn these technologies.